lbelzile/math80667a/docs/01-introduction.md

 ### Simplicity

 The fourth requirement is one of simplicity of design, which almost invariably leads to simplicity of the statistical analysis.
 Randomized control-trials are often viewed as the golden rule for determining efficacy of policies or treatments because the set of assumptions they make is pretty minimalist due to randomization.
 Most researchers in management are not necessarily comfortable with advanced statistical techniques and this also minimizes the burden.
 Figure \@ref(fig:xkcd2400) shows an [hypothetical graph](https://www.zq1.de/~bernhard/images/share/mRNA-1273-trial.png) on the efficacy of the Moderna MRNA vaccine for Covid: if the difference is clearly visible in a suitable experimental setting, then conclusions are easily drawn.

 Randomization justifies the use of the statistical tools we will use under very weak assumptions, if units measurements are independent from one another.
-Drawing conclusions from observational studies, in contrast to experimental designs requires making often unrealistic or unverifiable assumptions and the choice of techniques required to handle the lack of randomness is often beyond the toolbox of applied researchers.
+Drawing conclusions from observational studies, in contrast to experimental designs, requires making often unrealistic or unverifiable assumptions and the choice of techniques required to handle the lack of randomness is often beyond the toolbox of applied researchers.

 <div class="figure" style="text-align: center">
 <img src="figures/xkcd2400_statistics.png" alt="xkcd comic [2400 (Statistics) by Randall Munroe](https://xkcd.com/2400/).
 Alt text: We reject the null hypothesis based on the 'hot damn, check out this chart' test.
 Cartoon reprinted under the [CC BY-NC 2.5 license](https://creativecommons.org/licenses/by-nc/2.5/)." width="40%" />